sp1222/Recipe_Manager/README.md

 Ingredients: can add, modify, and remove ingredients with information translating to recipes correctly.

 Next Steps (notes to self):
-- make it so that new frames stay on top of existing frames
-- add missing fields for all frames that data types can hold (ie Recipe serving size, etc..)
 - track data dumps
 - refactor code
 - make recipes scalable.